gavinliu6/vuepress-theme-mix/docs/plugins.md

 - [@vuepress/container](https://v2.vuepress.vuejs.org/reference/plugin/container.html) - Registers custom containers and enable all container types by default.

-- [@vuepress/prismjs](https://v2.vuepress.vuejs.org/reference/plugin/prismjs.html) - Syntax highlighting, enabled by default, you can disable it by specifying the value of `themePlugins.prismjs` as `false` .
+- [@vuepress/shiki](https://v2.vuepress.vuejs.org/reference/plugin/shiki.html) - Syntax highlighting, enabled by default, you can disable it by specifying the value of `themePlugins.shiki` as `false` .

 - [@vuepress/nprogress](https://v2.vuepress.vuejs.org/reference/plugin/nprogress.html) - Show loading progress bar when switching pages, enabled by default, you can disable it by setting the value of `themePlugins.nprogress` to `false` .